Claudette Colvin: Bus incident

-In 1955, Colvin was a student at the segregated Booker T. Washington High School in the city.
-She relied on the city's buses to get to and from school because her family did not own a car.
-The majority of customers on the bus system were African American, but they were discriminated against by its custom of segregated seating.
-Colvin was a member of the NAACP Youth Council and had been learning about the civil rights movement in school.
-On March 2, 1955, she was returning home from school when she boarded a Highland Gardens bus and sat down near an emergency exit in a middle row.
+In 1955, Colvin was a student at the segregated Booker T. Washington High School in Montgomery.
+Because her family did not own a car, she relied on the city bus system, which was predominantly ridden by African Americans who were required to follow segregated seating policies.
+Colvin was a member of the NAACP Youth Council and had been learning in school about African American history, including the Jim Crow laws.
+"I wasn't afraid.
+I was a teenager!"

-If the bus became so crowded that all the "white seats" in the front of the bus were filled until white people were standing, any African Americans were supposed to get up from nearby seats to make room for whites, move further to the back, and stand in the aisle if there were no free seats in that section.
-When a white woman who got on the bus was left standing in the front, the bus driver, Robert W. Cleere, commanded Colvin and three other black women in her row to move to the back.
-The other three moved, but another black woman, Ruth Hamilton, who was pregnant, got on the bus and sat next to Colvin.
+On March 2, 1955, Colvin boarded a Highland Gardens bus after school and sat near an emergency exit in a middle row.
+According to Montgomery's ordinance, African American passengers were required to get up from their seats if the white section became full, and to stand in the aisle if there were no free seats in the back.
+When a white woman was left standing, bus driver, Robert W. Cleere commanded Colvin and three other black women in her row to move to the back.
+The others complied, but Colvin remained seated as another African American woman, Ruth Hamilton, who was pregnant, got on the bus and sat beside her.

-The driver looked at the woman in his mirror.
-"He asked us both to get up.
-[Mrs. Hamilton] said she was not going to get up and that she had paid her fare and that she didn't feel like standing," recalls Colvin.
-"So I told him I was not going to get up either.
+The driver looked at the two women in his mirror and told them get up.
+Ruth Hamilton "said she was not going to get up and that she had paid her fare and that she didn't feel like standing," recalls Colvin.
+"I told him I was not going to get up either.
 So he said, 'If you are not going to get up, I will get a policeman.
-The police arrived and convinced a black man sitting behind the two women to move so that Mrs. Hamilton could move back, but Colvin still refused to move.
-She was forcibly removed from the bus and arrested by the two policemen, Thomas J. Ward and Paul Headley.
+The police arrived and convinced a black man sitting behind the two women to move to make room for Mrs. Hamilton to move back, but Colvin still refused to move.
+She was then forcibly removed and arrested by two policemen, Thomas J. Ward and Paul Headley, who dragged her backwards off the bus as one officer kicked her, and placed her in handcuffs.

 This event took place nine months before the NAACP secretary Rosa Parks was arrested for the same offense.
 Colvin later said: "My mother told me to be quiet about what I did.
 She told me: 'Let Rosa be the one.
 White people aren't going to bother Rosa[,] her skin is lighter than yours and they like her.
 Colvin did not receive the same attention as Parks for a number of reasons: she did not have "good hair", she was not fair-skinned, she was a teenager, and she was pregnant.
 The leaders in the Civil Rights Movement tried to keep up appearances and make the "most appealing" protesters the most seen.